Developer(s) – Rare Ltd

 Gameplay – 5/10

-In my opinion, the game plays out more or less like any other average first person shooter that had been seen before.
-It didn’t help matters that at this point, the concept of spy-based first person shooters had been thoroughly milked ever since the release of Rare’s own Goldeneye 007 for the Nintendo 64.
-One thing I would advise players looking to check this game out, however, is that they turn off the arrows that generate on the floor to let them now where it is they need to go.
+In my opinion, the game plays out more or less like any other average first-person shooter that had been seen before.
+It didn’t help matters that at this point, the concept of spy-based first-person shooters had been thoroughly milked ever since the release of Rare’s own Goldeneye 007 for the Nintendo 64.
+One thing I would advise players looking to check this game out, however, is that they turn off the arrows that generate on the floor to let them know where it is they need to go.
 After a while, this feature can make the player feel like the game is holding their hand constantly, and it can make the entire experience pretty boorish and straightforward by proxy.